Disclaimers: See Chapter 1

 A light knock was heard on their door, breaking Xena's focus to her agitation and to Gabrielle's delight.

-The petite blonde opened it.
+Gabrielle opened it.
 "Hello, Kenji."

-"Thanks, but we're okay for now-"
+"Thanks, but we're okay for-"

-"I'll be the judge of that myself." she retorted.
+"I'll be the judge of that myself."
+She retorted.

 Kenji lingered a little longer, not knowing what to do next.